 Both PayMaya and GCash accept subscribers from any mobile network—be it Globe, Smart, Sun, TM, or TNT.
 If you're a Globe subscriber, for example, you can create a PayMaya account with your Globe number.
 The same goes for Smart subscribers who want to use GCash.

-GCash offers more options for creating an account through the GCash app, *143# menu, and Messenger app.
+GCash offers more options for creating an account through the GCash app, *143# menu, Messenger app, and its website.
 Registration for a PayMaya account can be done only through its mobile app.

-On the other hand, PayMaya provides a smoother experience, from creating an account to upgrading it and getting a physical prepaid card.
+PayMaya also provides a smooth overall experience, from creating an account to upgrading it and getting a physical prepaid card.
 The KYC process for upgrading a PayMaya account is done completely on the app, making it more convenient for users.

 When choosing between PayMaya vs GCash, an important factor to consider is which app offers the financial services you need.
 The more features a mobile wallet app has, the more useful it is to customers.